karshingupta/Predictive-Modeling/01README.md

 **This is:** Bayesian Optimized & Stacked Random Forest Model. <br>
 **What it Does:** Predicts gdp per capita for 71 countries based on energy infrastructure inputs with 0.96 R2. <br> **Libraries/Frameworks Used:** Pandas, Numpy, Plotly, Sklearn, Skopt. <br> **Use cases:** policy making, economic planning, energy infrastructure analysis.

+## Table of Contents
+1. Intro
+2. Data
+3. Cleaning
+4. EDA
+5. Pre-Processing
+6. Modeling

 ## 1. Intro